apache/couchdb-pkg/README-SNAP.md

 In the example below, we are going to set up a three node CouchDB cluster.
 (Three is the minimum number needed to support clustering features.)
 We'll also set up a separate, single machine for making backups.
-In this example we will be using parallel instance of snaps that is availble from version 2.36.
+In this example we will be using parallel instance of snaps that is available from version 2.36.

 First we need to enable parallel instances of snap.
 ```bash
 $ snap set system experimental.parallel-instances=true
 ```
-We install couchdb via snap from the store and enable interfaces, open up the bind address and set a admin password.
+We install couchdb via snap from the store and enable interfaces, open up the bind address and set an admin password.
 ```bash
 $> snap install couchdb_1
 $> snap connect couchdb_1:mount-observe